How We Use Your Personal Information

 - National Insurance Number;

 - Bank name, Bank account, payment frequency or other payment parameters and payment card details;

 - Details about payments to and from you;

 - Information about your health and that of family members;

 - Information about your tenancy including any complaints made by or about you;

 - Information about your employment, income and any benefits you receive;

-- Technical data such as internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website;
+- Technical data such as internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, device, account ID and other technology on the devices you use to access this website or app;

 - Usage data such as information about how you use our website, products and services;